akashmoon/project-5-Product_Management/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------

-PUT /user/:userId/profile (Authentication and Authorization required) Allow an user to update their profile.
+PUT /user/:userId/profile (Authentication and Authorization required)

+Allow an user to update their profile.
-A user can update all the fields
+A user can update all the fields.
 Make sure that userId in url param and in token is same Response format
 On success - Return HTTP status 200.
 Also return the updated user document.
 The response should be a JSON object like this